Aashutosh-Rana18/Elevate-Lab/Task6-Password/README.md

 Strong passwords are the **first line of defense** in cybersecurity.
 By combining **length, complexity, and randomness**, and using **multi-factor authentication**, users can protect accounts from most modern attacks.

-## 📂 **Repository Contents**
+## 📂 Repository Contents

-📁 Password-Security-Evaluation/
+Password-Security-Evaluation/

 │

 ├── Password_Test.docx

 ├── README.md

 ├── password1.png

 ├── password2.png

 ├── password3.png

 ├── password4.png

 └── password5.png